German health minister tests positive for coronavirus | Health

 German health minister tests positive for coronavirus

-German Health Minister Jens Spahn tested positive for the coronavirus on Wednesday and placed himself in home quarantine, the Health Ministry said.
+German Health Minister Jens Spahn tested positive for the coronavirus on Wednesday and placed himself in home quarantine, his ministry said.

 It said Spahn, 40, was suffering from cold-like symptoms and that people he had been in contact with were being informed.
 Spahn had told Chancellor Angela Merkel of his diagnosis and she had wished him a swift recovery, a spokesman said.